Jang Woo-jin

-Jang Woo-jin (born 10 September 1995) is a South Korean table tennis player.
+Jang Woo-jin (장우진, born 10 September 1995) is a South Korean table tennis player.

 Career

 Junior

 Jang started playing international matches from the South Korean cadet boys' team in 2009 – Bahrain Junior Open held in Manama, Bahrain.
 He won boys' singles title at the 2013 World Junior Table Tennis Championships.

 2018

 He won the gold medal in 2018 Korea Open held at Daejeon, South Korea without even having been a seeded player at the start of the tournament.
 He became the first-ever ITTF World Tour triple crown winner in this event as well by also winning gold medals in men's doubles and mixed doubles.

 2020

 In 2020 ITTF Men's World Cup, he was seeded at 12 and managed to reach up to semi-finals.
 Within a week from this world cup, in 2020 ITTF Finals, he was seeded at 14 and managed to reach semi-finals again.